Written by Laurence Amand-Eeckhout.

 EU Member States are responsible for their own healthcare policies and systems.
 However, according to Article 168 of the Treaty on the Functioning of the European Union, EU action should complement national policies.
 The EU focuses on prevention, research, information and education, while also fostering cooperation between Member States.

-Read this ‘at a glance’ on ‘World Diabetes Day 2021‘ in the Think Tank pages of the European Parliament.
+Read this ‘at a glance’ note on ‘World Diabetes Day 2022‘ in the Think Tank pages of the European Parliament.